riyaagrahari/IaC-Azure-using-Pulumi/Create-RG/README.md

 # Pulumi-js Code to Create a Resource Group in Azure
-This script creates a Resource Group at specified region in Microsoft Azure.
+This script creates a Resource Group at a specified region.

 For default values , you may refer to [`index.js`](https://github.com/riyaagrahari/Pulumi-Azure/blob/master/Create-RG/index.js) file.
 Values are passed as parameter in the function.
 Change it there as desired.